mattdesl/workshop-p5-intro/README.md

   - [canvas-sketch](https://github.com/mattdesl/canvas-sketch) — A framework for creative coding and generative art in JavaScript

+  - [Spectrum Analyser](http://spectrum.surge.sh/) — see the frequency spectrum of an MP3 file

 - More Resources

   - [awesome-creative-coding](https://github.com/terkelg/awesome-creative-coding) — A large list of resources